In this article

 What is the main difference between Monk and Quadient?

-How fast can Monk go live compared to Quadient?
+How fast can Monk go live?

 How much can Monk reduce DSO?